 However, if you have a deep root cavity, the decay is usually more severe.
 This is because the cementum, a soft substance inside the root, is not as strong as the enamel, so decay is quicker.
 These types mostly occur due to periodontal disease, which causes receding gums, exposing the root.

-Filling a root cavity might require a more invasive procedure, with much more anesthesia because the root nerves are most likely affected.
+Filling a root cavity might require a more invasive procedure, with much more anaesthesia because the root nerves are most likely affected.
 It can be painful if the right sedation is not used.

 You can have cavities on a similar location in the mouth, on multiple teeth.
-Your dentist might recommend filling them all at once.
+Your dentist in San Pablo might recommend filling them all at once.

-This means longer procedure times and more invasiveness, which might increase the level of discomfort.
+This means longer procedure times and more evasiveness, which might increase the level of discomfort.
 It means that you have to hold your mouth open for a longer period, and it might cause jaw pain and gagging reflexes for some people.
-Your dentist is likely to administer more anesthesia while filling many cavities.
+Your dentist is likely to administer more anaesthesia while filling many cavities.